csbrooks6/csbrooks6.github.io/resume.md

 + Ruby on Rails development building [Enable Impact](http://www.enableimpact.com), a marketplace to match social entrepreneurs with impact investors
 + Created system to edit and search profiles for entrepreneurs and funders, based on a number of different data facets
-+ Sole backend developer, plus some in-depth JavaScript / CoffeeScript work
++ Sole backend developer, plus significant JavaScript / CoffeeScript, including using jQuery and AJAX

 ## Certain Affinity, Austin, TX --- 1/2013 to 2/2014